aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 echo -e "\nArgo website:\n$ARGO_URL\n" echo -e "\nLogin token:\n$LOGIN\n"
 ```
-3. Click `SUBMIT NEW WORKFLOW` button, replace content by the followings, then `SUBMIT`.
-Click a pod (dot) to check the job status and application logs.
+3. Select the `SUBMIT NEW WORKFLOW` button.
+Go to `Edit using full workflow options`, and replace the replace content by the followings.
+Finally, click `CREATE`.
+Select a pod (dot) to check the job status and application logs.

   ```yaml
   apiVersion: argoproj.io/v1alpha1